We answer your commonly asked questions about borrowing from Charity Bank and how the loans process works.

 Q: What other costs are there?

 A: In addition to the interest rate, Charity Bank charges an arrangement fee to contribute to our administration costs.
 Typically this is 1% of the loan amount, but may be more for small or more complex loans.
 Arrangement fees are non-refundable.
 Once the loan agreement has been issued the borrower will have up to 30 days to accept the terms and, unless otherwise agreed, a further 60 days to start to draw down the loan.
 After this period, if the loan remains undrawn, a commitment fee will become payable to cover the costs of having loan funds available to be drawn but not utilised by the borrower.

 Borrowers are also required to pay for any legal and related expenses incurred (for example security valuation fees or costs associated with taking charges over property).
 Early repayment penalties are not generally charged regardless of whether the loan is repaid in whole or in part.
 The sole exception is when the loan is re-financed through another lender in the first five years in which case a fee will be charged.
 The borrower may cancel its loan at any time without charge but any arrangement fee paid will not be refunded.

 A: The majority of our borrowers are required to pay capital and interest repayments on their loan by monthly direct debit.
 Depending on the specific circumstances, interest-only repayments or a single repayment may be agreed.

 Q: Do you require security?

 A: Charity Bank seeks to take security where available.
 This can take the form of a fixed charge over property assets or investments or a mortgage debenture over the assets and undertakings of the borrower.
-Where there are no material assets available for security, we can consider lending on an unsecured basis with loans to be repaid within five years.
-Charity Bank does not seek personal guarantees from trustees or directors other than in exceptional circumstances.

 Q: Do you have another question for us?